 - Provisioning VM, terminating, etc.

-- Patches get updated for installed OS on VM in the most automated form
+- Patches get updated for the installed OS on VM in the most automated form

 Storage keys or access keys are utilized as a validation mode for accessing the storage services account to control data based on our prerequisites.
 In Windows Azure, we have an alternative to give a primary access key and a secondary access key, despite the fact that we will utilize a solitary access key to confirm our application to the storage.
 The primary reason to give the secondary access key is to avoid downtime to the application.

 It enables users to control the distribution of user traffic of installed Azure cloud services.
 There are three distinctive load-balancing strategies provided by Azure.
 The Manager who works on traffic applies a routing policy to the Domain Name Service (DNS) questions on your domain names and maps the DNS courses to the apt instances of your applications.